Oak Tyres logo

 Sidelights and number plate lights

 An easy way to check your headlights is to park facing a flat surface or garage wall, switch them on and observe the beam patterns.
 This helps confirm that all bulbs are working and properly aligned.
 Walk around the car to check the rest of the lights, and where possible, ask someone to help you test the brake and reverse lights.
-If any bulbs are out, make sure to replace them promptly.
+If any bulbs are not working, make sure to replace them promptly.

 Check your battery

-- Start-up hesitation: If the engine turns over slowly or takes longer than usual to start, your battery may be struggling.
+• Start-up hesitation: If the engine turns over slowly or takes longer than usual to start, your battery may be struggling.

-- Electrical inconsistency: Flickering lights, dim dashboards, or malfunctioning electronics can be early signs that your battery is beginning to struggle.
+• Electrical inconsistency: Flickering lights, dim dashboards, or malfunctioning electronics can be early signs that your battery is beginning to struggle.

 If your battery is over three to five years old, it may be approaching the end of its lifespan, especially if it’s been left unused during winter.
 In that case, a proactive replacement is often more cost-effective and far less inconvenient than a breakdown.
 We recommend visiting a professional technician for a full battery health check if you are in any doubt.